-That’s why, last week, we decided to bring a second estate agent on board, to speed things up a bit.
+That’s why, last week, we decided to bring a second estate agent from this “we buy houses” agency on board, to speed things up a bit.
 But who to choose?
 There were the three agents I originally interviewed, who we didn’t pick.
 Their pitches had all been broadly similar and it was hard to remember which was which.

 Then there was the agent I hadn’t originally approached, who saw a comment I left on Panama city real estate group on Facebook a few weeks ago – and sent me the message above.

 “Miriam, how’s the sale of your house going?”

 No pitch.
 No offer to help.
 Just a simple question — which I answered.

 He checked in again the next week, asking if there was any progress.
 And the next week, too.